Slavery in the Aztec Empire: Emancipation

-A way for slaves to get their freedom was by running outside the walls, at the marketplace and stepping on a piece of human excrement, then presenting their case to the judges, asking for freedom.
-If granted, the slaves would be washed, given new clothes (not owned by the master), and declared free.
+A way for slaves to get their freedom was by running outside the walls of the marketplace and stepping on a piece of human excrement, then presenting their case to the judges, asking for freedom.
+If granted freedom, the slaves would be washed, given new clothes (not owned by the master), and declared free.

 Aztec slave trade

-Slaves were also frequent faces in the market of Tenochtitlan where they could be sold along with food, cloth, and handmade goods.
+Slaves were also frequent faces in the market of Tenochtitlan where just like food, cloth, and handmade goods had their own section, there was a section of slaves for sale.
 However, the cities with the most well-known slave markets were Azcapotzalco and Itzocan.

 Usually, only wealthy men, or nobles, could often afford slaves.
 Slaves could be bought for 30 cotton garments called "quaintly."
-Slaves who could entertain their masters with talent, such as by singing or dancing, were more expensive and could cost upwards of 25 per cent more.
+Slaves who could entertain their masters with talent, such as by singing or dancing, were more expensive and could cost upwards of 25 percent more.

 Slaves that possessed different skills were valued at different prices.
 According to José Luis de Rojas the author of Tenochtitlan: Capital of the Aztec Empire, slaves that could dance would be worth around 40 pieces of cotton cloth.
 At the same time, different skills like weaving were valued differently.
-Luis also writes about how Slaves could also be purchased with Cacao beans, the average slave possessed 3000-4000 beans.
+Luis also writes about how slaves could also be purchased with Cacao beans, the average slave was worth 3000-4000 beans.